jae-ng/IP-for-HOME-Website/README.md

 The VIP page shows the users what tier they are at and what they have to do to increase their tier as well as a section which allows them to view the benefits of the different tiers.

 In the Contact page there is a form which allows users to enter their details to contact the store should they have any enquirys.
-There is also an interactable map which displays the stores's location.
+There is also an interactable map which uses API to display the stores's location, and users can also press a button to find their location.

 In the Checkout page, there is a form which allows users to enter their card details to allow them to pay for their items.
+At the end of the Checkout Page, there is a lottie animation to show that the items that the user has ordered are on the way.

 ## Features Left To Implement